daytonaio/content/definitions/20240819_definition_software as a service _saas_.md

 ---
-title: 'Software as a Service (SaaS)'
+title: "Software as a Service (SaaS)"
 description:
-  'Software as a Service (SaaS) is a software licensing and delivery model in which software is provided on a subscription basis and is centrally hosted.
+  "Software as a Service (SaaS) is a software licensing and delivery model in which software is provided on a subscription basis and is centrally hosted.
 It is a way of delivering software applications over the internet, without the need for users to install or maintain the software themselves.
-SaaS allows users to access software applications using a thin client via a web browser, eliminating the need for software installation on individual devices.'
+SaaS allows users to access software applications using a thin client via a web browser, eliminating the need for software installation on individual devices."
 ---

 # Software as a Service (SaaS)